 Toddlers are endlessly fascinated by the world around them, particularly when they can do something that has an observable effect on that huge and baffling world.

-These cause and effect activities for toddlers will give your little scientist the opportunity to experiment and explore.
+These cause and effect activities for toddlers will allow your little scientist to experiment and explore.

 Raising a toddler is fun… and these activities prove it!